 With New Relic One dashboards you can customize and understand the data you collect.
 Explore your data and correlate connected sources with tailored, user-friendly charts, and quickly learn the state of your system and applications for faster, more efficient troubleshooting.

-- Build flexible, high-density dashboards with a consistent UI.
+- Drive insight with custom, high-density interactive visualizations with a consistent UI.